A joint program with Claremont McKenna and Scripps Colleges.

 Biology: An AP score of 4 or 5 on the AP Biology exam will be granted one elective course credit toward graduation, but will not be counted toward a biology major requirement.
 Placement in upper-level biology courses is only done by examination by the Biology discipline.

 Chemistry: An AP score of 4 or 5 on the AP Chemistry exam will be granted one elective course credit toward graduation.
-Decisions on possible placement into CHEM 015L KS (or CHEM 029L KS ) will be determined on an individual basis after consultation (and examination for CHEM 029L KS ) by the Chemistry discipline.
+Decisions on possible placement into CHEM 015L KS (or CHEM 029L KS ), or CHEM 042L KS , will be determined on an individual basis after consultation (and examination for CHEM 029L KS ) by the Chemistry discipline.

 Physics: An AP score of 4 or 5 on the AP Physics exam will be granted one elective course credit toward graduation, but will not count toward a major requirement in physics or engineering.
 Decisions on waiver of courses and placement will be determined on an individual basis after consultation by the Physics discipline.